UN Nuclear Agency And Iran Work To Extend Monitoring - UrduPoint

 Indirect negotiations between Washington and Tehran have been going on in the Austrian capital since early April, with the other five countries signatory to the deal acting as intermediaries.

-Iran has also said the talks are moving in the right direction.
+Iran has also said those talks are moving in the right direction.

+A US official speaking anonymously was also upbeat, saying the latest round of talks were "positive and we saw meaningful progress" However "important differences remain, which still need to be addressed," the official added.

 The parties are due to convene again in the Austrian capital early next week.